Self-Driving-Car-NDegree-M-Russo/CarND-P4-Advanced-Lane-Lines/Advanced_lanes_finding_writeup.md

 ## Advanced Lane Finding Project

 The goal of this project is to write a software pipeline to identify the lanes in a set of images and a video feed, taken from a camera mounted in a fixed position in front of a moving car.
-The area between the lanes is then shown on the original image/video stream, together with information about the radius of curvature of the lane (averaged between left and right) and the relative position of the car with respect the center of the lane.
+The area between the lanes is then shown on the original image/video stream, together with information about the radius of curvature of the lane (averaged between left and right) and the relative position of the car with respect to the center of the lane.

-In terms of general steps that the SW will take on the images we can identify:
+In terms of general steps that the SW will take on the images we have:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply a distortion correction to raw images.